Rep. George Santos under investigation by House Ethics panel

 Santos had already removed himself from his committee assignments but otherwise has refused calls from Republicans in New York to step down from office.
 On Twitter, his office said that he is "fully cooperating" with the Ethics probe and would not comment further.

-Ethics committee leaders — Republican Rep. David Joyce of Ohio and Democratic Rep. Susan Wild of Pennsylvania — will lead the probe, with two other lawmakers from each party.
+Ethics committee members David Joyce, R-Ohio, and Susan Wild, D-Pa., will lead the probe, with two other lawmakers from each party.
 The panel had voted unanimously to establish a subcommittee to investigate the allegations.

 "The Committee notes that the mere fact of establishing an Investigative Subcommittee does not itself indicate that any violation has occurred," Thursday's statement said.